armory/docs/content/en/docs/plugin-guide/plugin-policy-engine.md

 1. Docker image as an init container on each affected service
 1. Using a remote plugin repository

-In addition to the plugin, you'll also need access to an Open Policy Agent (OPA) deployment.
-If you haven't deployed OPA before, you can checkout our [documentation](https://docs.armory.io/docs/armory-admin/policy-engine-enable/#deploy-an-opa-server).
+In addition to the plugin, you need access to an Open Policy Agent (OPA) deployment.
+If you have not deployed OPA before, see [Deploy an OPA server](https://docs.armory.io/docs/armory-admin/policy-engine-enable/#deploy-an-opa-server).

 ### Docker image as init container